ankeesler/anwork/doc/CLI.md

 #  *anwork*: ANWORK CLI commands
 ## Flags
-- -c|--context (name): Set the persistence context
+- -c|--context (STRING name: The name of the persistence context): Set the persistence context
 - -d|--debug: Turn on debug printing
 - -n|--no-persist: Do not persist any task information
-- -o|--output (directory): Set persistence output directory
+- -o|--output (STRING directory: The directory at which to output the persistence data): Set persistence output directory
 # anwork *journal*: Journal commands...
 ## Commands
 - anwork journal *show*: Show the entries in the journal for a task